For Everyman: History

 For Everyman was certified as a Gold record in 1975 and Platinum in 1989 by the RIAA.

-The album cover photograph is a depiction of Browne's childhood home in Highland Park, California, "The Abbey San Encino” which was hand-built by his grandfather Clyde Browne and owned to this day by his brother Edward.
+The album cover photograph is a depiction of Browne's childhood home in Highland Park, California, Abbey San Encino, which was hand-built by his grandfather Clyde Browne and owned to this day by his brother Edward.
 The photograph was taken by Alan F. Blumenthal.
 The cover of the original release was a cutout with the inner sleeve showing Browne sitting in a rocking chair.
 When removed the picture on the inside had the same background but Browne and the rocking chair were omitted.